tharsha18/gluelabs/gluelab.md

 1. In your AWS Console, navigate to AWS Glue --> Dev endpoints (Left hand pane under ETL)
 2. You should see an endpoint named "glue-labs-Glue-Dev-Endpoint" already exisists for this lab
 3. Select the checkbox for the endpoint, click the drop down Action and select "Create SageMaker notebook"
-4. Type in any name for "Nootbook name"
+4. Type in any name for "Notebook name"
 5. Ensure "Create an IAM role" radio button is selected and give any name for the IAM role.
 Make a note of this IAM role name which will be used next.
 6. Leave rest default and click create
-7. Wait a few min and click refresh button at the top right corner of the page until you see the Status column turn to "Ready"
+7. Wait a few min and click refresh button at the top right corner of the page until you see the Status column turn to "Ready".
+Alternately, after waiting a few minutes, you can move on to step 8 below and see if the role name appears while you wait on status to turn to "Ready".

 It can take roughly between 5 to 10 min to get to ready state.
 Once ready, select the checbox and hit "open notebook".